 Zero deposit schemes sound great on paper, but they won’t be suitable for all landlords.

-Ask yourself what type of tenant you are hoping to attract.
-Older, more affluent tenants can afford to pay a hefty deposit up-front and would probably prefer to lodge their deposit in a protection scheme, safe in the knowledge that this sum will be returned to them at the end of the tenancy.
+Ask yourself what is most likely to suit your tenant.
+Some tenants can afford to pay a deposit up-front and would probably prefer to lodge their deposit in a protection scheme, safe in the knowledge that this sum will be returned to them at the end of the tenancy.

-Younger tenants, tenants on benefits, students, and those who might struggle to scrape together enough money for a deposit, are more likely to be enthusiastic about zero deposits.
+Younger tenants, tenants on benefits, students, and those who might struggle to afford a deposit, are more likely to be enthusiastic about zero deposits.
 For anyone who sees a deposit as a major obstacle to moving into rental accommodation, zero deposits are a godsend.

 Market research carried out by Your Move suggests zero deposits are attractive to around half of all tenants, and as rents continue to rise, it’s likely that tenants will increasingly look for landlords who can offer zero deposits.
 However, before you jump on board, investigate the different schemes available.
 Decide whether a zero-deposit scheme is a good fit for your tenants and see if your preferred scheme is right for you and your tenants.